What People Say About Doug Chin

 In addition to serving as the Hawaii Attorney General, Mr. Chin served as the Hawaii Lieutenant Governor in 2018.
 From 2010 to 2013, under Honolulu Mayor Peter Carlisle, Mr. Chin served as the Managing Director for the City & County of Honolulu.
 Mr. Chin was responsible for 23 municipal government agencies and more than 10,000 employees with an annual operating budget of $2 billion.
 Mr. Chin also negotiated complex matters ranging from public employee contracts to energy sustainability initiatives.

-Mr. Chin has served on multiple boards outside of work, including the American Judicature Society, the Hawaii Book and Music Festival, and the local YMCA and American Youth Soccer Organization (AYSO) chapters.
-He was awarded Honolulu AYSO’s “Volunteer of the Year” award for 2 consecutive years.
+Mr. Chin has served on multiple boards outside of work, including the American Judicature Society, the national Leadership Center for Attorney General Studies, the Hawaii Book and Music Festival, and the local YMCA and American Youth Soccer Organization (AYSO) chapters.